 The Adopted Life (www.theadoptedlife.com) began as a personal blog that allowed Angela to process publicly her emotions and experience as a transracial adoptee; a means by which she hoped to build a community of other adoptees growing up in closed adoptions.
 Since its launch in 2009, The Adopted Life has grown in readership and purview, and is now the name and platform for The Adopted Life miniseries.
 Angela’s work has catapulted her into her becoming a sought-after keynote speaker for adoption and child welfare-based organizations.
 She was recently named "Seattle's Smartest Global Women."

 Elements of her story have also been featured on CNN’s Anderson Cooper 360, Huffington Post and the Washington Post.
-Angela currently serves on the Leadership Team of the Adoption Museum Project and works as the Post-Adoption Program Manager at Amara, where she is building an adoptee mentorship program, complete with an adoptee-only social network.
+Angela currently serves on the Leadership Team of the Adoption Museum Project and works as the Director of Post-Adoption Services at Amara, where she is piloting a new adoptee mentorship program.